oneapi-src/oneDNN/doc/primitives/batch_normalization.md

 The \f$\gamma(c)\f$ and \f$\beta(c)\f$ tensors are considered learnable.

-In training mode the primitive also optionally supports fusion with ReLU activation with zero negative slope applied to the result (see #dnnl_fuse_norm_relu flag).
+In training mode, the primitive also optionally supports fusion with ReLU activation with zero negative slope applied to the result (see #dnnl_fuse_norm_relu flag).

 @note
-* The batch normalization primitive computes population mean and variance and not their sample or unbiased versions that are typically used to compute running mean and variance.
+* The batch normalization primitive computes population mean and variance and not the sample or unbiased versions that are typically used to compute running mean and variance.
 * Using the mean and variance computed by the batch normalization primitive, running mean and variance \f$\hat\mu\f$ and \f$\hat\sigma^2\f$ can be